radareorg/radare2-book/configuration/common_configuration_variables.md

 A boolean value which changes the direction of control flow analysis.
 If set to "false", it is done from top to bottom of a block; otherwise, it goes from bottom to top.
 The "false" setting seems to be a better choice for improved readability, and is the default one.

     asm.offset
-Boolean value which controls visibility of offsets for individual disasembled instructions.
+Boolean value which controls visibility of offsets for individual disassembled instructions.

     asm.trace
 A boolean value that controls displaying of tracing information (sequence number and counter) at the left of each opcode.
 It is used to assist programs trace analysis.